-Sustainable Development Goal No. 3 is the guiding framework for achieving health lives and well-being for people of all ages.
+Sustainable Development Goals No. 3 is the guiding framework for achieving health lives and well-being for people of all ages.
 We also know that the rallying call for Sustainable Development Goals is “leaving no one behind”.
 We hope that by 2030, all people including indigenous and ethnic minorities will be enjoying their right to healthcare.

 Achievement of Sustainable Development Goal (SDG) number 3 means that the world has to achieve specific targets such as: